TinyCircuits/Thumby-Website/docs/Code-Editor/Making-a-game.md

 After adding everything else, this is arguably the simplest step, but it adds a lot to the gaming experience!
 You can choose to compose an entire backtrack song that plays for the course of your game, or you can just add a few key sound effects where interactions happen.

 Using the Thumby API function _thumby.audio.play(freq, duration, duty)_ you can play a tone at a frequency between 20Hz - 20,000Hz at a duration in milliseconds.
 You could technically play frequencies up to 125,000,000Hz, but humans can only hear sounds between around 20Hz and 20,000Hz - any higher than that and perhaps a dog or bat will be able to hear the sound effects, but not you!
-To get an idea on what some Hz values may sound like, you can find many YouTube videos that feature the spectrum of sounds:
+To get an idea of what some Hz values may sound like, you can find many YouTube videos that feature the spectrum of sounds:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/qNf9nzvnd1k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>